Mediterranean Roasted Vegetable and Chickpea Salad

 My favorite dishes are those that, like Mediterranean Roasted Vegetable and Chickpea Salad, celebrate and enhance the natural qualities of the ingredients themselves.
 Lightly roasting the veggies gives them a bit of caramelization and concentrates their flavors.
 The dressing is a simple but satisfying mix of olive oil, red wine vinegar, Dijon, and oregano that binds and brightens.
 Chickpeas add heartiness, fresh parsley brings the salad to life, and hunks of feta provides just enough saltiness to allow the other flavors to shine.

 I originally served Mediterranean Roasted Vegetable and Chickpea Salad tucked inside warm pita bread for dinner, and I think it would be equally delightful over prepared couscous or quinoa.
 The leftovers I mixed with spinach and brought to work for lunch.
 Hello mid-day Mediterranean vacation!
 As much as I enjoyed the fresh salad with pita at dinner, it tasted even better the next day once the flavors had a chance to marry in the fridge.
+(Chickpea Tuna Salad, Moroccan Chickpea Salad, and Mediterranean Chickpea Salad are three other delicious recipes that also can be made ahead and kept in the fridge!)

 My greatest proof that this healthy salad is absolutely delectable and completely satisfying?
 Ben’s verdict.
 A man who never says no to meat, after finishing this vegetarian meal, he looked at me very seriously and said, “You can make this any time.”
 Victory!